 Students are strongly encouraged to keep the surcharge in mind when considering whether to drop a required course.
-If the drop will result in a grade of "W," the course will be counted as an attempt.
-Students should see a counselor or the registrar if they have questions.
+If the drop results in a grade of "W," the course will be counted as an attempt.
+Students should see an academic advisor/counselor or the registrar if they have questions.